dogweather/forkful/content/en/arduino/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-String interpolation is mixing variables with text.
-Programmers do it to build strings on-the-fly, making output dynamic and readable.

 ## How to:
 Arduino doesn't have built-in string interpolation, but you can get similar results with `sprintf()` or by concatenating strings and variables.

 ```Arduino